 On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 as a pandemic, which continues to spread throughout the United States and other parts of the world.
-It is impossible to predict the effect and ultimate impact of the COVID-19 pandemic as the situation is rapidly evolving.
-The spread of COVID-19 has caused public health officials to recommend precautions to mitigate the spread of the virus, including the closure of local government facilities and parks, schools, restaurants, many businesses and other locations of public assembly.
-As a result, we and our clients have seen a significant disruption in business, including a steep decline in payment volume and the number of transactions processed, and therefore, a decline in revenue in our strategic verticals.
-There are no reliable estimates of how long the pandemic will last or how many people are likely to be affected by it.
-For that reason, we are unable to predict the long-term impact of the pandemic on our business at this time.
+The spread of COVID-19 has caused several states and cities to declare states of emergency or disaster proclamations.
+State and local governments, together with public health officials, have recommended and mandated precautions to mitigate the spread of the virus, including the closure of local government facilities and parks, schools, restaurants, many businesses and other locations of public assembly.
+Although many of the restrictions have eased across the country, the pandemic has yet to show substantial signs of decline in the U.S. Some areas are re-imposing closures and other restrictions due to increased rates of COVID-19 cases.

-COVID-19 is having a significant effect on overall economic conditions in the United States, and efforts to contain the spread of COVID-19 intensified in March and April 2020.
+As a result, the COVID-19 pandemic is significantly affecting overall economic conditions in the United States.
 The economic impact of these conditions is materially impacting our business and is expected to continue to adversely impact our strategic verticals and our business in general.
-For example, for the six months ended March 31, 2020, a significant portion of our revenue and payment volume within our Merchant Services segment and our Proprietary Software and Payments segment was derived from our education and public sector strategic verticals.
+For example, beginning in the second half of March 2020 and continuing into the third quarter of fiscal 2020, we and our clients have experienced a decline and subsequent partial recovery in payment volume and the number of transactions processed, and therefore, a decline and subsequent partial recovery in revenue in our strategic verticals.
+Our payment volume was \$0.8 billion, \$1.0 billion and \$1.2 billion for the months of April, May and June 2020, respectively.
+Further, for the three months ended June 30, 2020, a significant portion of our revenue and payment volume within our Merchant Services segment and our Proprietary Software and Payments segment was derived from our education and public sector strategic verticals.
 Due to the temporary closure of schools and many local government facilities throughout the nation, we expect the combined revenue and payment volume from multiple of these and other strategic verticals will be adversely impacted for the duration of the closure.
+There are no reliable estimates of how long the pandemic will last, how many people are likely to be affected by it or the duration or types of restrictions that will be imposed.
+For that reason, we are unable to predict the long-term impact of the pandemic on our business at this time.

-On April 3, 2020, we announced certain proactive actions in response to the significant ongoing uncertainty around the severity and duration of the COVID-19 pandemic.
-We have temporarily furloughed a portion of our employees and have implemented a workforce reduction program that includes the elimination of certain positions as well as a general reduction in headcount.
+As previously disclosed, on April 3, 2020, we announced certain proactive actions in response to the significant uncertainty around the severity and duration of the COVID-19 pandemic, which included temporarily furloughing a portion of our employees and a workforce reduction program that included the elimination of certain positions as well as a general reduction in headcount.
 The total number of employees impacted by the furlough and workforce reduction represented approximately 12% of our workforce.